Democrats unload on Bernie Sanders in likely debate preview

-Campaigning in the state the day before the debate, he predicted he would win “by plenty” on Saturday
+Campaigning in South Carolina the day before the debate, Biden predicted he would win “by plenty” on Saturday

 Having finished on top in three consecutive primary contests – including a tie in Iowa – Sanders is eyeing a knockout blow, however.
-He has shifted new staff into the state from Nevada, expanded his South Carolina advertising and added events to his schedule.
+He has shifted new staff into the state from Nevada in recent days, expanded his South Carolina advertising and added events to his schedule.

 Sanders senior adviser Jeff Weaver said there was an “air of desperation” to the fresh attacks on his candidate.